 Top Luxury Hotels in Banff & Lake Louise

-Banff and Lake Louise offer some of the most spectacular luxury hotel experiences in North America — historic mountain lodges, world-class spas, fine dining, and views that no amount of money could improve.
+Banff and Lake Louise offer some of the most striking luxury hotel experiences in North America — historic mountain lodges, outstanding spas, fine dining, and views that no amount of money could improve.
 If you want the best of the Canadian Rockies with five-star comfort, these are the properties to consider.

 Fairmont Banff Springs